-5 The earthworks shall be carried out in stages in general accordance with the table below:
+5. The earthworks shall be carried out in stages in general accordance the Southern Skies Environmental Erosion and Sediment Control Assessment Report dated 31 January 2025 including with the table below:

 ESC Stage Season DO Earthworks Phase Area (ha) Approx. time Notes Stage 1A 1 1A 2.7 4 months Early start / enabling works required.
 Staged stabilisation.
-Stage 1B 1 1A 2.9a 4 months Stage 1B expected to commence approximately 1⁄2 way through Stage 1A.
+Stage 1B 1 1A 2.9a 4 months Stage 1B expected to commence approximately 1/2 way through Stage 1A.
 Stage 1C 1 1A, 1B, 1C 8.8 6 months Stage 1C expected to commence approximately 1⁄2 way through Stage 1B.
 Stage 1A will be complete.
 Unsuitable Borrow site 1 0.75 6 months Staged and required for initial stripping of each area.
 Valley Fill Site Not expected that it will be required for Stage 1.
 Stream diversion cut / construction 1 0.3 3 months Staged offline construction of the new Kaka stream alignment.
 Stage 2 2 4 1.88 6 months Stage 2 and Stage 3 to be undertaken concurrently.
 Unsuitable Borrow site 2 0.75 6 months Staged and required for initial stripping of each area.
 Valley Fill Site 2 2.23 6 months Staged and required for Stage 2.
 Stage 3 2 2 4.5 6 months Stage 2 and Stage 3 to be undertaken concurrently.
 Stage 4 3 3A, 3B 6.8 7 months Enabling works stage to complete Kaka 5A and 5B permanent stream.
 Initial bulk earthworks occurring at the same time.
 Remaining earthworks following completion of steam works.
 Some areas within the SRP catchments to remain untouched (no earthworks).
 Unsuitable Borrow site 3 0.75 6 months Staged and required for initial stripping of each area.
 Valley Fill Site 3 1.5 13 months Staged and required for Stage 3 and Stage 4.